Jonatanciencias/Jonatanciencias/README.md

 # Hi there

-In *Jonatan.*
+I'm *Jonatan.*

-I'm a Biologist and Natural science teacher, currently studiying Software engineering at Unidervidad de Antioquia.
+I'm a Biologist and Natural science teacher, currently studiying Software engineering at "Universidad de Antioquia".

 I love learning a teaching, some of my tecnologies are: